-Seagull License Server (SLS) comes with the two Automation editions of BarTender.
+Seagull License Server (SLS) came with the Automation and Enterprise Automation editions of BarTender 2016 and below.
 SLS is Seagull's tool for monitoring BarTender and enforcing printer licenses.
 Seagull License Server's only job is license enforcement – it does not physically print documents or communicate with printers in any way.

 With a single instance of SLS on your network, you will be able to track the number of printers in use by BarTender, as well as trends in printer usage.

-For more information about the Seagull License Server and how licensing works for the Automation and Enterprise Automation editions of BarTender, refer to the Licensing for BarTender’s Automation Editions white paper.
+For more information on the Seagull License Server and how licensing works, see Licensing for the Automation and Enterprise Automation Editions of BarTender.

 The Automation and Enterprise Automation editions of BarTender connect to SLS via TCP/IP network communication using the UDP protocol.
 This is the case whether SLS is running on the same computer that is running BarTender, or on another PC on the same network.